Sanathns/Forecasting/README.md

 # Forecasting
 This repository contains my assignment on forecasting for my data science course.
+I explored various forecasting techniques to predict future trends in a time series dataset.
+The project involved data preprocessing, exploratory data analysis, and the implementation of popular forecasting models such as ARIMA, SARIMA, and Prophet.
+The repository contains the code, datasets, and a comprehensive report summarizing the findings and insights gained from the forecasting process.
+This project aims to demonstrate my proficiency in time series analysis and forecasting using Python and its associated data science libraries.